upovibe/my-next-components/src/styles/README.md

-Here’s a detailed guide on how to use the color system in your Tailwind CSS project, covering all the key areas like backgrounds, text, buttons, cards, and hover states.
-This will help developers know exactly which colors to use and where to apply them, with customization tips for different UI elements.

----

 # Tailwind CSS Color Usage Guide

 This guide outlines how to apply and modify the various colors in your project for different UI components.